jakobhviid/k8s-examples/README.md

 ```

 This shows that the changes would be to create a service, and a deployment resource.
+Be aware that they added `--dry-run=client` and `--dry-run=server`, which is the new way of making dry runs.
+Without `=server` it would run the client version of the dry run, which does not take the current status of the deployed resources into account.

 It is also possible to output the yaml with `k apply -f search.yml --dry-run -o yaml`.
 This can be used with most commands, such as `k create deployment search --image=elasticsearch:2 --dry-run -o yaml`, which would output: